SwiftERM Hyper-personalisation for ecommerce email marketing

 Emotions are part of the customer experience, and designers must be able to empathize with the user’s situation and enumerate the users’ emotional states (frustration, disillusionment, anxiety, etc.).
 This is done by a process of:

-• Observing — Viewing people and their behaviors in context.
-Identifying patterns of behavior and potential meaning, which are often different things.
+• Observing — Viewing people and their behaviour in context.
+Identifying patterns of behaviour and potential meaning, which are often different things.

 • Engaging — Interviewing, but in an open, unstructured way.
 Looking for how people understand and explain what they do, and the stories they tell.